Universal Time-Series Representation Learning: A Survey: Learning-Focused Approaches

 \subsubsection{Cross-Domain and Multi-Task Consistency}

 FEAT\,\cite{P21_kim2023feat} jointly learns feature-based and temporal consistencies by using hierarchical temporal contrasting, feature contrasting, and reconstruction losses. \citet{P42_choi2023multi} introduce uncertainty weighting approach to weigh multiple contrastive losses by considering homoscedastic uncertainty of multiple tasks, including contextual, temporal, and transformation consistencies.
 FOCAL\,\cite{P110_liu2023focal} enforces the modality consistency to learn the features shared across modalities and the transformation consistency to learn the modality-specific feature.
 To also accommodate sporadic deviations from locality due to periodic patterns, temporally close sample pairs and distant sample pairs are constrained by a loose ranking loss. \citet{P57_zhang2022self} argue that time-based and frequency-based representations learned from the same time series should be closer to each other in the time-frequency latent space than representations of different time series.
 Thus, they introduce time-frequency consistency modeling that aims to minimize the distance between time-based and frequency-based embeddings using a novel consistency loss in the same latent space.
 TimesURL\,\cite{P111_liu2023timesurl} constructs double Universums as a hard negative, and introduces a joint optimization objective with contrastive learning to capture both segment-level and instance-level information. \citet{P116_lee2024soft} propose SoftCLT with soft contrastive losses for more nuanced learning.
 It uses soft assignments for an instance-wise contrastive loss based on the distance between time series instances, where a soft assignment determines the degree to which different instances should be contrasted and a temporal contrastive loss that focuses on the differences in timestamps to handle temporal correlations. \citet{P132_li2024unicl} reveal a positive correlation between representation bias and spectral distance in time series, resulting in a variation of contrasting losses optimized to reduce the bias from data augmentation.
 These losses include the spectral characteristics of time-series data, ensuring that the embeddings generated are more robust and generalizable.
 The bias is quantified by comparing the difference between the embeddings of the original time series and the augmented versions to reduce the discrepancy.
+MemDPC\,\cite{P38_han2020memory} involves a predictive attention mechanism applied to a group of compressed memories.
+This training paradigm ensures that any subsequent states can be synthesized consistently through a convex combination of the condensed representations. \citet{P06_zeng2021contrastive} improve generalization by learning spatially-local/temporally-global and spatially-global/temporally-local features from audio-visual modalities to capture global and local information in a video.
+This method enables the capturing of both slowly changing patch-level information and fast changing frame-level information.
+DCLR\,\cite{P16_ding2022dual} presents a dual contrastive formulation by decoupling the input RGB video sequence into two complementary modes, static scene and dynamic motion, to avoid static scene bias.